-Congratulations on your acceptance into the U.S. Fire Administration's National Fire Academy's (NFA) Hazardous Materials Incident Management (HMIM) course.
+Congratulations on your acceptance into the U.S. Fire Administration's National Fire Academy (NFA) Volunteer Incentive Program's Hazardous Materials Incident Management (HMIM) course.
 We look forward to your arrival, and hope to provide you with a rewarding learning experience.